GJK (Gilbert–Johnson–Keerthi)

 in Collision Detection, Game Development

 Today I’m going to talk about the other collision detection algorithm packaged with the dyn4j project.
 You can find a lot of GJK documentation but much of it is really technical mostly because they are research papers.
-I strongly recommend this video tutorial and to be honest you may not even need to read any further after watching.
+I strongly recommend this and to be honest you may not even need to read any further after watching.
 But if you feel you need more information after watching the video please read on.

 1. Introduction